anton-vakulenko/tinyshooter/README.md

 #### Software

+Windows XP 32bit, Windows 7-10 32-64bit

 [PHD2](https://openphdguiding.org/) (for interframe dithering feature only)

-Edsdk.dll (32-bit version) from [Canon EDSDK](https://www.didp.canon-europa.com/) (for saving to PC feature only)
+Edsdk.dll (32-bit version) from [Canon EDSDK](https://www.didp.canon-europa.com/) (for saving to PC feature only).

-Windows XP 32bit, Windows 7-10 32-64bit
+You should obtain a copy of Edsdk.dll by yourself applying to Canon Developers Program.
+I'm not allowed to redistribute this DLL.

 ### Installing